mcmartins/mkt-consumer/README.md

 ## API

-The API follows a REST approach and could be extended to support other features like - get a specific message, delete a specific message, get user messages, etc.
+The API follows a REST approach and could be extended to support other features like - get a specific message, delete a specific message, get user messages, etc. Versioning is also used to explicitly identify the API version.

 URL: